You were never mine—

 When I was a child wishes came via dandelions

-but now, since all the dandelions are on fire—
+but now, as all the dandelions are on fire—

 my wishes are prayers